How Churches can Overcome a Toxic Culture-

 Not all Christian leaders are bad leaders.

-There are amazing pastors and teachers who pour themselves out for others.
+There are amazing pastors and teachers who pour themselves out for the good of others (Philippians 2:17).
 These men and women are worthy of the highest praise (Hebrews 13:7, Hebrews 13:17, Jeremiah 3:15) and should be treated with the highest level of respect.
-That said, Christianity is in crisis and much of the crisis is directly due to the excess of bad spiritual leaders in the fold.
+That said, Christianity is in crisis and much of the crisis is directly due to an excess of bad spiritual leaders in the fold.
 Christians must protect themselves and their churches from these men and women.
 In order to do this Christians must lead themselves well and understand what the Bible says about life and leadership.
 Bad leaders flourish in the midst of immature followers who lack the wisdom and spiritual sensitivity to see a bad leader or the moral bravery to walk away from one.

 For more on this subject…